 Extensions for data models

 Redox data models don't contain absolutely every possible piece of data to exchange.
-You may find that there's data you want to exchange that isn't included in the data standards.
-Keep in mind that the data standards contain what's generally available in the industry, but doesn't cover all possible contingencies.
+You may find that there's data you want to exchange that's not in the data standards.
+Keep in mind that the data standards contain what's generally available in the industry, but don't cover all possible contingencies.

 Take something like confirmation status of an appointment, as an example.
 It may be useful for one customer's workflow, but not widely used across the board.
-This is where extensions come in.
-Instead of adding all data to every data model, we can instead use extensions to add the relevant fields that are critical to exchange for your workflow.
+That's where extensions come in.
+Instead of adding all data to every data model, we use extensions to add fields that are critical for your workflow.

 If supported, it's possible for a data model to have multiple extensions, and an extension container may have one or more extensions within it.